djsantos/Mount-Snow/README.md

-	displayTweets function returns an array of the tweets the given user has tweeted createTweet function addes a tweet to the tweet database tweetCount function returns the number of tweets a given user has tweeted -welcome.js has been deleted
+	displayTweets function returns an array of the tweets the given user has tweeted createTweet function addes a tweet to the tweet database tweetCount function returns the number of tweets a given user has tweeted disaplyMyTweets function returns an array of the tweets composed by the user -welcome.js has been deleted
 -signUp.js has been deleted
+-home.js has been deleted
+-me.js has been deleted
+-help.js has been deleted
--home.js username methods were removed as they are not handled through here -follow.js created, peopleYouFollowCount, peopleFollowYouCount and addPersonYouFollow functions created
+-home.js username methods were removed as they are not handled through here -follow.js created, peopleYouFollowCount, followersCount and addPersonYouFollow functions created
 	follower relational database created

--Still need to intertwine these two classes so that when a person decides to follow another user, it automatically adds them to this users follower database.

 #routes: